 The Sarah Balmorth Memorial Selection Committee annually selects one AHCA Junior who embodies Sarah's humble, can-do attitude, and hardworking demeanor.
 Sarah, you are incredibly missed by the NEHCA and AHCA community, your light was taken far before it's time.

 Sarah continues to live on in the hearts and spirit of NEHCA breeders and her community that she so deeply touched.
-In January 2021, the construction of the Sarah Balmforth Memorial Animal Shelter at Friends of Exeter Animals was announced, the shelter plans to open in Summer 2021.
+In January 2021, the construction of the Sarah Balmforth Memorial Animal Shelter at Friends of Exeter Animals was announced, and the shelter opened in the Summer of 2021.

 The excerpt below, from Sarah's Wildflower Farm website, fully embodies Sarah's love for the Highland breed, livestock biodiversity, & local Rhode Island agriculture.

 You are a light Sarah.
 You were tragically taken, but not forgotten.
 Thank you for all your hard work, devotion to the Highland breed, mentorship to many NEHCA Juniors, furthering agricultural biodiversity, & your passion for supporting sustainable agriculture.

 "Local Meats Raised at the Naturally Right Pace" I practice sustainable farming through the rotational grazing and forage feeding of swine, Highland cattle, free-range poultry, and other breed types.
 Heritage breeds are the hardiest under these practices but I also introduce supplemental breeding in livestock production to promote highbred vigor.
 Our animals are protected by guard flock dogs (that come from numerous backgrounds and have found a second chance on the farm).
 The land is worked with a combination of machines and old-school methods.